These longer worked examples combine several clutchcall commands into a realistic scenario.

 Expose the app

-The CLI dials the nearest edge PoP over QUIC, registers the slug, and parks a pool of streams.
-Public requests to acme.clutchcall.dev are spliced back over those streams to localhost:3000.
+The CLI dials the nearest edge PoP over QUIC.
+It registers the slug and parks a pool of streams.
+The edge splices public requests to acme.clutchcall.dev back over those streams to localhost:3000.

 4